 American Cockroaches in Knoxville TN

 In nature, the American cockroach is found in bat caves and hollow trees.
 In urban settings, it is a common inhabitant of sewers, storm drainage systems, prisons, factories, hospitals, and hotels.
 The American cockroach is omnivorous and an opportunistic feeder.
-It consumes decaying organic matter but is a scavenger and will eat almost anything.
-When these roaches venture inside homes in search of food, they often live in damp and dark areas: your basement, kitchen, bathrooms, and crawl spaces.
+They consume decaying organic matter but is a scavenger and will eat almost anything.
+It prefers sweets but has also been observed eating paper, pet food, soap, hair, fruit, book bindings, cardboard boxes, cloth, and dead insects.
+American cockroaches prefer warm, damp environments and can often be found outdoors around drains, garbage bins, trees, and woodpiles.
+When these roaches venture inside homes in search of food, they often live in damp areas such as basements, garages, kitchens, and bathrooms.

 American cockroaches have the ability to bite, although they rarely do.
-For the most part, American roaches will leave you alone.
 These cockroaches are considered dangerous pests because they breed and feed in unsanitary areas close to humans, such as garbage storage, sewage systems, and septic tanks.
 American cockroaches have a characteristic odor when present and can contaminate human foods and surfaces with their feces and body parts.
 Foraging cockroaches can also be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
-For this reason, always contact your local cockroach removal company for assistance with American cockroaches.
+If you suspect an American cockroach infestation, contact a professional cockroach exterminator.

 Need help with American Cockroach control?

 We'll call you!
 Leave your information below.